aavanir/lab5/index.md

-# Lab Report 3
+# Lab Report 5

-The command I chose is the find command.
+The commands I chose to explore are the ls command and the grep command.

 ## 1. ```ls -R /path/to/directory```

-This is useful because it listst files recursively which can help with efficiently searching for files and file analysis.
+This is useful because it lists files recursively which can help with efficiently searching for files and file analysis.

 ![Image](Screen Shot 2023-05-07 at 3.27.05 PM.png)
 This screenshot shows all the files in the biomed directory.
 The files are listed recursively.